Khyiris Tonga: College career

 Initially committed to Utah after high school, Tonga flipped to BYU after former Oregon State defensive coordinator Kalani Sitake was named the Cougars' head coach while Tonga was serving his two-year mission.

 After a strong junior season where he made 45 tackles, Tonga was expected to be an NFL draft prospect, but announced he would return for his senior season.

 Professional career

+Pre-draft

 Tonga was praised by draft analysts for his ability to eat up space as a nose tackle, but was expected to be a day three prospect due to his age, short arms, and below-average hand size.

 Chicago Bears

-Tonga was drafted by the Chicago Bears in the seventh round, 250th overall, of the 2021 NFL Draft.
+Tonga was selected by the Chicago Bears in the seventh round, 250th overall, of the 2021 NFL draft.
 On June 2, 2021, Tonga signed his four-year rookie contract with Chicago.
 He was waived by the Bears on August 31, 2022.

 Atlanta Falcons

-On September 5, 2022, Tonga was signed to the Atlanta Falcons practice squad.
+On September 5, 2022, Tonga was signed to the practice squad of the Atlanta Falcons.